 On-scene crisis interventions are facilitated through the dual response of police and clinician to calls for service involving individuals in crisis.
-Chart 1 represents the two hundred and twenty-five (225) individuals, by month, referred to the Hudson/Sudbury Jail Diversion Program clinician by Hudson and Sudbury police officers during 2018.
+Chart 1 represents the 451 individuals referred to the Hudson-Sudbury Jail Diversion Program clinician (s) by Hudson & Sudbury police officers in 2019.

-Chart 1: Hudson/Sudbury Co-Response Interventions 2018
+Chart 1: Hudson-Sudbury Co-Response Interventions 2019

-Diversions from Arrest 2018
+Diversions from Arrest 2019

-The primary goal of the Hudson/Sudbury Jail Diversion Program is to divert low-level offenders away from the criminal justice system and into more appropriate, community-based behavioral health treatment.
-During 2018, a total of thirty-six (36) individuals with behavioral health conditions were diverted from arrest by police and into treatment facilitated by the JDP clinician.
-The average percentage of those eligible for arrest diversion who were diverted is 64%.
+The primary goal of the Hudson-Sudbury Jail Diversion Program is to divert low-level offenders away from the criminal justice system and into more appropriate, community-based behavioral health treatment.
+During 2019, a total of thirty-five (35) individuals with behavioral health conditions were diverted from arrest by Hudson & Sudbury police officers and into treatment facilitated by JDP clinicians.
+The average percentage of those eligible for arrest diversion who were diverted is 78%.
 Chart 2 represents the percentage of diversions from arrest by month.